asiminah/asiminah.github.io/_projects/how-to-conference.md

 ### Opening remarks

 When thinking about graduate school, we often think of milestones that include important things like passing qualifying exams, preparing oral exams, writing papers, and defending our thesis.
 An aspect that is often overlooked or forgotten is attending conferences successfully.
-Regardless of whether you attend to give a talk or be a participant, it’s an important part of grad school that should be emphasized because it allows you to network by getting your name out there and meeting new people in your field.
+Regardless of whether you attend to give a talk or be a participant, it’s an important part of graduate school that should be emphasized because it allows you to network by getting your name out there and meeting new people in your field.

 ### How to find conferences to attend